 * Global stocks off Wednesday's record high

-* Euro near 7-wk low ahead of ECB minutes
+* Euro falls near 7-wk low ahead of ECB minutes

 By John Geddie

-LONDON, Oct 5 (Reuters) - Global stocks came off record highs and the euro held near a seven-week low on Thursday as investors prepared to parse minutes from the European Central Bank's last meeting for clues to its exit from ultra-easy monetary policy.
+LONDON, Oct 5 (Reuters) - Global stocks came off record highs and the euro fell back towards seven-week lows on Thursday as minutes from the European Central Bank's last meeting showed policymakeers had widespread concerns about the single currency's rapid rise.

-Euro zone stocks steadied from a wobble on Wednesday, but with public holidays across Asia and some key data due from the world's largest economy the U.S. coming up later this week, an index of global stocks flat lined .
+Euro zone stocks more broadly steadied from a wobble on Wednesday, but with public holidays across Asia and some key data due from the world's largest economy the United States coming up later this week, an index of global stocks edged down.

 A Reuters poll showed global stocks will rise even more over the coming year as optimism about the global economy grows, but a slim majority of equity strategists polled by Reuters also said the current eight-year bull run will end in 2018.